-Short Answer: All of the new and used car dealerships we contacted said they would accept a negative-equity vehicle as part of a trade-in deal — but acceptance will depend on your credit and the value of the vehicle.
-Keep in mind, trading in a negative-equity vehicle can greatly increase your monthly payments and the total amount you’ll pay for another vehicle.
-For more details, see below.
+Virtually all new and used car dealerships will accept a negative-equity vehicle as part of a trade-in deal, but acceptance will depend on your credit and the value of the vehicle.
+Keep in mind that unless you pay the balance of the old loan in cash, it will be rolled into your new loan, which can significantly increase your monthly payments and the total amount you’ll pay for the new vehicle.
+For more details about trading in a car with negative equity, see below.

 Car Dealerships That Accept Negative Equity

-We contacted car dealerships across the country and found that both new and used car dealerships will accept a negative-equity vehicle as part of a trade-in deal.
-We were told that in order to approve such a deal, the borrower’s credit and the vehicle’s value will need to be evaluated.
-The determine the value of the car, you’ll need to bring the car in and provide the VIN number and documentation showing your loan payoff amount.
+We contacted car dealerships across the country and found that both new and used car dealerships will accept a negative-equity vehicle as part of a trade-in deal — representatives at every dealership we contacted confirmed this.
+We were told that in order to approve such a deal, the dealership’s finance department will need to evaluate both the borrower’s credit and the vehicle’s value.
+To determine the value of the car, you’ll need to bring the car in and provide the VIN number and documentation showing your loan payoff amount.

 New cars depreciate quickly, meaning they lose substantial value over a short period of time.
-If you recently financed the purchase of a new car, you likely have negative equity — or owe more than the car is worth.
+If you recently financed the purchase of a new car, you likely have negative equity (i.e., you owe more than the car is worth).
 This can be a concern if you want to trade the car in as part of a new lease or purchase.
+In general, it is best to wait to trade in a car until you’ve paid it off, or at least until you have positive equity (i.e., the car is worth more than the amount you owe on it).
+However, if you need to trade in the vehicle before this point, you can do so at virtually any dealership.

 Representatives for dealerships that sell the following car brands told us that they would accept a negative-equity vehicle.
 If your local car dealership specializes in one of these brands, it should be willing to consider your negative-equity trade-in, depending on your credit and the value of the vehicle.